polymonster/pmfx-shader/readme.md

 ### v_flip

-OpenGL has different viewport co-ordinates when rendering to the backbuffer vs rendering into a render target, this can propagate it's way far into a code base with conditional "v_flips" happening during different render passes.
+OpenGL has different viewport co-ordinates to texture coordinate so when rendering to the backbuffer vs rendering into a render target you can get output results that are flipped in the y-axis, this can propagate it's way far into a code base with conditional "v_flips" happening during different render passes.

 To solve this issue in a cross platform way, pmfx will expose a uniform bool called "v_flip" in all gl vertex shaders, this allows you to conditionally flip the y-coordinate when rendering to the backbuffer or not.